-- Melt the butter in a large saucepan or dutch oven over medium heat.
-Add the chopped celery and carrots, cooking until the vegetables start to soften, about 5 minutes.
-Stir in the chili powder, garlic powder, and garlic cloves.
+- Melt 4 Tablespoons butter in a large saucepan or dutch oven over medium heat.
+Add 2 chopped celery sticks and 1 chopped carrot, cooking until the vegetables start to soften, about 5 minutes.
+Stir in 1 ½ Tablespoons chili powder, ¾ teaspoon garlic powder, and 3 minced garlic cloves.
 Cook until fragrant, about 30 seconds.

-- Add the pinto beans (or whatever beans you're using), fire-roasted tomatoes with their juice, the 4 cups of chicken broth, and the Frank's wing sauce.
+- Add 2 cans of drained and rinsed pinto beans (or whatever beans you're using), 15 ounces of fire-roasted tomatoes with their juice, 4 cups chicken broth, and ½ cup Frank's wing sauce.
 Let the mixture start to boil, then reduce heat to medium-low and simmer for about 15 minutes, stirring occasionally.

-- Add the shredded rotisserie chicken and teaspoon of salt.
+- Add 2-3 cups shredded rotisserie chicken and 1 teaspoon salt.
 Stir and let heat through, just a couple minutes more.
 Taste for heat and salt, adding more if desired.
 You can also add more garlic powder.
 I've added more than the half teaspoon of garlic powder to the chili recipe before with success.
 Just depends on how you like the garlic flavor.

 - Serve with plenty of crumbled blue cheese, freshly chopped celery, extra buffalo sauce, and sour cream if desired.